 Plans are underway to adapt the sequel and produce “The Further Misadventures of Martin Hathaway: Shipwrecked Off Heramathea’s Cove” during spring of 2021, and then as an EPIC Advantage program, take that production to the 2021 Edinburgh Festival Fringe in August.

 THE EPIC ADVANTAGE

-The Edinburgh Festival Fringe experience is just one of the experiences students will have as part of the EPIC Advantage.
+The Edinburgh Festival Fringe experience is just one of the experiences students could have as part of the EPIC Advantage.

 Earlham delivers an extraordinary liberal arts experience through the EPIC initiative.
 EPIC is a four-year journey that integrates the academic major with transformative learning experiences, including research, study abroad, internships, and leadership development, to prepare students exceptionally well for life beyond Earlham.